rapidsai/rapids-examples/cuBERT_topic_modelling/README.md

 ## Installation

-`cuBERTopic` runs on `cudf` and `cuml` which can be installed using instructions[here](https://rapids.ai/start.html) and `cupy` which can be installed using instructions [here](https://docs.cupy.dev/en/stable/install.html).
+`cuBERTopic` runs on `cudf` and `cuml` which can be installed using instructions[here](https://rapids.ai/start.html).
 These packages run on NVIDIA GPU and CUDA and to determine the version you should install, you can check the CUDA version in your system (eg. do `nvidia-smi`).
 Here we assume the user has `conda` (or `mamba`) installed.

 For example, if you have CUDA 11.2 and Ubuntu 20.04, then run: